boxwise/boxtribute/docs/adr/adr-typing-graphql.md

   - Well-documented and widely used in the community.
 - **Cons**:
   - Can be complex to configure and maintain, especially for large projects.
-  - Generated code can be verbose and difficult to navigate.
+  - Although we don't really need to manually check and review, generated code can be verbose and difficult to navigate.
   - Requires additional build steps, which can slow down the development process.
+While infrequent, we must regenerate the types when the schema changes.
+  - Requires extra boilerplate code, as we need to pass generated types as generics to GraphQL functions.

 ### gql.tada

 - **Pros**:
-  - Simplifies the process of defining and using GraphQL types with a more intuitive API.
+  - Simplifies defining and using GraphQL types with a more intuitive API.
   - Provides better type inference, reducing the need for manual type annotations.
   - Lightweight and fast, with minimal impact on build times.
   - Easier to integrate into existing projects with less configuration overhead.
+  - A less impactful in the grand scheme of things but a nice bonus: orders of magnitude less generated code (a few thousand lines of code removed).
 - **Cons**:
   - Less mature and less widely adopted compared to GraphQL Code Generator.
-  - May have fewer plugins and integrations available.
+  - Nearly non-existent plugins and integrations available.

 ## Consequences

 By adopting `gql.tada`, we expect to achieve the following benefits:

 - Improved developer experience with a more intuitive and streamlined API.
+We can explore and experiment with queries from the code as we have type hints inside GraphQL strings.
 - Better type inference, leading to more accurate and maintainable code.
 - Faster development workflow with reduced build times.